 The start of the drive at Bantry’s south is generally devoid of villages, allowing you to see the magnificent cliffs along the Irish coastline.
 Drive around the hairpin bends on the road to Kilcrohane before heading off to Durrus.
 Stop by Good Things Café and Arundels pub, both in Ahakista.
 From the pub, you can view Dunmanus Bay, the pier, and a little farther off, a small beach.
 Also in Ahakista is Hillcrest House, a good place to spend the night.

 Dingle is one of the biggest tourist attractions in Ireland.
 The town is a mix of authentic Ireland and nature set against a stunning backdrop.
 The drive around the Dingle Peninsula starts at Castlegregory at the Corca Dhuibhne Peninsula, go west into Cloghane, passed Conor Pass and Dingle, and head west to Slea Head.
 After Ballyferriter, continue to Murreagh and Kilmalkedar, and finally, back to Dingle.
-The route is approximately 75 km and highlights are guaranteed around every bend.
+The route is approximately 75 km and highlights are guaranteed around every bend and also it is on the famous Wild Atlantic Way route.

 On the road, you will see the ancient buildings of Gallarus and the revered site at Kilmalkedar.
 The Dingle Peninsula itself is dotted with striking ogham stones.
 Eat in Waterside’s renowned restaurant, Out of the Blue, where the fresh seafood dishes are world-class.
 Also try Dunquin’s Krugers pub, which has a spectacular view of the sea.
 If night befalls, stay in the century-old The Captain’s House in Dingle.